Latitude Ocean Race, What are your Navigation Options?

 If you look below we have used the PredictWind Weather Routing (https://www.predictwind.com/) to look at a number of options.
 These options are using the Polars from a Beneteau First 40 so if you look at the three options you can see Option 2 has the boat sailing an extra 1.5 miles for a time saving of 16 minutes, which is how you win races.
 Option 2 is also likely to be a more comfortable sailing angle with sprung sheets rather than hard on the breeze.

-At the bottom of this article you will see that Expedition software it can compare many models and options at the same time.
+At the bottom of this article you will see that Expedition software allows you to compare many models and options at the same time.
 Thanks to Rod Smallman for providing his Expedition Navigation software (https://www.expeditionmarine.com/) Ensemble Routing options using Predict Wind Weather GRIBs.

 Option 1 - Due South